andrii-dubytskyi/python-prompt-toolkit/docs/pages/full_screen_apps.rst

 Every :class:`~prompt_toolkit.application.Application` instance requires an I/O
 objects for input and output:

-    - An :class:`~prompt_toolkit.input.Input` instance, which is an abstraction of the input stream (stdin).
+    - An :class:`~prompt_toolkit.input.base.Input` instance, which is an abstraction of the input stream (stdin).
-    - An :class:`~prompt_toolkit.output.Output` instance, which is an abstraction of the output stream, and is called by the renderer.
+    - An :class:`~prompt_toolkit.output.base.Output` instance, which is an abstraction of the output stream, and is called by the renderer.

 Both are optional and normally not needed to pass explicitly.
 Usually, the